8 Things You Must See in Florence On A Day Trip

 Florence, the capital of the Tuscany region, is known as the birthplace of the Renaissance and its beautiful scenery.
 With a plethora of museums, architectural wonders, and simple yet mouthwatering delights, Florence is equally captivating for art and food lovers alike.
 Ready for more?

 When looking at the departure board, always look for the train number and final destination, in this case, Naples.
 Also, don’t confuse the departure board with the boarding board.
-One shows the first stop of the train, and the other one shows the last.
+One shows the departure city of the train, and the other one shows the destination of the train.

 After a refreshing gelato, it was time for some real exploration.